How to Achieve Shared Understanding When Scaling Agile

-But in agile, the specification is thrown out.
+But in Agile, the specification is thrown out.
 It’s too much upfront.
 It’s too much detail and it doesn’t get used.
 But the teams aren’t small and co-located and they don’t have a systematic way to establish the shared understanding needed on agile teams.
-This is where it starts breaking down for organizations scaling agile.
+This is where it starts breaking down for organizations scaling Agile.
 They start operating from assumptions and build more than is required.
 They don’t have a way to coordinate complex features that cross teams.
-They don’t understand the outcome that is really needed and miss the mark on what is needed.
+They don’t understand the outcome that is really needed and miss the mark.

-We recently worked with a financial services company that had historically using formal specifications.
-They had started moving to agile so they took their detailed SRS and started writing a lot of detailed stories.
+We recently worked with a financial services company that had historically used formal specifications.
+They had started moving to Agile so they took their detailed SRS and started writing a lot of detailed stories.
 The stories looked a lot like the line items in their old SRS.

-It was clear to us that the stories lacked context of about why the stories were important and what problem they solved.
-It was difficult to understand the relationship of the stories to each other.
-Without that context they were going to struggle to get clarity on what actually need to be built, struggle with coordination across teams, and struggle to create options and be adaptable as the project progressed.
-We asked them to develop some visual specifications to create some context to support shared understanding on the project.
+It was clear to us that the stories lacked context about why the stories were important and what problems they solved.
+It was difficult to understand the relationships among the stories.
+Without that context they were going to struggle to get clarity on what actually needed to be built, with coordination across teams, and to create options and be adaptable as the project progressed.
+We asked them to develop some visual specifications to create context to support shared understanding on the project.

-A Visual Specification is a picture, graphic, or display used to illustrate or accompany the description or identification of a requirement.
-They should be simple and fit on one page for the most part.
+A visual specification is a picture, graphic or display used to illustrate or accompany the description or identification of a requirement.
+It should be simple and fit on one page for the most part.
 It should include words as necessary to accompany the picture.
-In this case wanted them to define agile personas for key roles, draw high level process flows for the significant new features, and draw a simple architecture diagram to show how the various parts of the system fit together.
+In this case we wanted them to define agile personas for key roles, draw high-level process flows for the significant new features, and draw a simple architecture diagram to show how the various parts of the system fit together.
 This didn’t need to be formal.
 They should fit on one page and have sufficient information to tell the story.

 They felt the visual specification was a waste of time.
 They already had the SRS and everything was already very clear to everyone involved.
 They had the old and architecture documents to fall back on if there were any questions.
 They were agile now and needed to get into the details as quickly as possible.

-We pointed out how a few personas and a few pictures would help them identify and clarify any of the exceptions and edge cases they were going to run across.
-They actually felt that an hour was too much since it was so clear to everyone who was on the project.
-After some discussion they agree to spend an hour at the front of a release planning workshop developing some rapid visual specification.
+We pointed out how a few personas and a few pictures would help them identify and clarify any of the exceptions and edge cases across which they were going to run.
+They actually felt that an hour was too much since it was so clear to everyone on the project.
+After some discussion they agreed to spend an hour at the front of a release planning workshop developing some rapid visual specifications.

-Despite having a signed contract, a detailed software requirements specification and architecture documents that had been approved by the architecture group, they couldn’t get 15 minutes into a shared conversation to agree on the Visual Specification before the communication broke down.
+Despite having a signed contract, a detailed software requirements specification and architecture documents that had been approved by the architecture group, they couldn’t get 15 minutes into a shared conversation to agree on the visual specification before communication broke down.

 There’s something between conversations in an informal meeting and formal specifications that is needed for scaled agile teams.
-Visual specifications are an important practice for organizations scaling agile to incorporate.
-They provide structure for the team to collaborate around to develop shared understanding around what’s technically viable, valuable to the business, users, and the customer, and what’s possible given the available capacity and capabilities.
+Visual specifications are an important practice for organizations scaling Agile to incorporate.
+They provide structure for the team to collaborate around to develop shared understanding around what’s technically viable, what’s valuable to the business, the users and the customer, and what’s possible given the available capacity and capabilities.
 Visual specifications help close the gap between informal conversations and formal specifications.

 Not every feature needs the same amount of visual specification.
 Some may not need much at all.
-A lot of times visual specifications can be re-used over time – so you don’t have to create them all the time.
+Often visual specifications can be re-used over time – so you don’t have to create them all the time.
 For example, personas tend to be used throughout the life of a product.
-When you’re in a planning meeting and sense there’s a disagreement, or it seems like people are having three different conversations about the same subject, then have someone to draw a picture.
+When you’re in a planning meeting and sense there’s a disagreement, or it seems like people are having three different conversations about the same subject, then have someone draw a picture.

 Visual Specification in Practice

-When teams are preparing for release planning members can walk in with supporting pictures prepared.
-As questions arise the team may draw some pictures in the room.
-When drawing pictures in the room take a snapshot of what’s drawn and store that as part of the specification.
-Capture the risks, assumptions, and some data-driven examples and add some words to the picture.
+When teams are preparing for release planning, members can walk in with supporting pictures already prepared.
+As questions arise, the team may draw some pictures in the room.
+When drawing pictures in the room, take a snapshot of what’s drawn and store that as part of the specification.
+Capture the risks, assumptions and some data-driven examples and add some words to the picture.

-We were recently working with a company that had over a hundred teams supporting a vast e-commerce platform.
-They were struggling with clarity on what work to do, how to write effective stories, and were being hindered by cross team dependencies.
-They weren’t going to get 1,000 people in the room for release planning.
-It wasn’t possible to put an Inventory Service developer on 100 teams.
-And they weren’t going to self-organize their way through the dependencies that would arise within the release.
+We were recently working with a company that had over one hundred teams supporting a vast e-commerce platform.
+They were struggling with clarity on what work to do and how to write effective stories, and were being hindered by cross-team dependencies.
+They weren’t going to get one thousand people in the room for release planning.
+It wasn’t possible to put an Inventory Service developer on one hundred teams.
+They weren’t going to self-organize their way through the dependencies that would arise within the release.
 The release was broken into a set of Epics or business goals.
-Small groups that incorporated product managers, architecture and technical leads, QA, and project managers used visual specifications and data-driven examples to gain clarity around the features needed to deliver those Epics.
-They also identified the cross delivery team dependencies.
+Small groups that incorporated product managers, architecture and technical leads, QA and project managers used visual specifications and data-driven examples to gain clarity around the features needed to deliver those Epics.
+They also identified the cross-delivery team dependencies.
 They used this to coordinate the complex release across the delivery organization – dramatically reducing the number of features that got blocked.
-They used the visual specification to communicate to the individual teams just what was needed to deliver in the next release – quickly and efficiently getting shared understanding across the teams including QA.
+They used the visual specification to communicate to the individual teams just what was needed to deliver in the next release – quickly and efficiently getting shared understanding across the teams, including QA.